ourylydibin/Diabete_deployment_Heroku/README.md

 ## MOTIVATION
 - To gain experience in executing life-cycle of data science projects(data collection, feature engineering, feature selection, model selection, model hyper parameter tuning and model deployment).
 - To contribute on sharing knowledge to the data science community.
--  I have seen many times fraudulent clients bringing unauthentic banknotes to buy merchandises from my father's shop.
-We always realized the banknotes was not authentic after the client was gone because we did not have the tool for a direct check of the banknote once the client gave the banknote.
-So these events have triggered my curiosity to build this kind a of application.

 ## DATA SOURCE
 The data is source is here [Kaggle](https://www.kaggle.com/ritesaluja/bank-note-authentication-uci-data).